Skip to main content

 CHECKLY_CHECK_IDThe UUID of the check.

-CHECKLY_REGIONThe region where the check was executed.
+CHECKLY_REGIONThe region where Checkly ran the check.

 CHECKLY_RUN_SOURCE values